New from Bellevue Literary Press: The Caricaturist

 _____________________________

-PRAISE FOR The Ice Harp and The American Novels series
+PRAISE FOR The Caricaturist and The American Novels series

 “Norman Lock has created a memorable portrait gallery of American subjects, in a succession of audaciously imagined, wonderfully original, and beautifully written novels unlike anything in our literature.”